jazzband/django-oauth-toolkit/docs/rest-framework/permissions.rst

 The `required_scopes` attribute is mandatory.

-TokenHasMethodScopeAlternative
+TokenMatchesOASRequirements
 ------------------------------

-The `TokenHasMethodScopeAlternative` permission class allows the access based on a per-method basis and with alternative lists of required scopes.
+The `TokenMatchesOASRequirements` permission class allows the access based on a per-method basis and with alternative lists of required scopes.
 This permission provides full functionality required by REST API specifications like the
 `OpenAPI Specification (OAS) security requirement object <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#securityRequirementObject>`_.